ryanzam/foto-expo/README.md

 ![Expo](https://img.shields.io/badge/expo-1C1E24?style=for-the-badge&logo=expo&logoColor=#D04A37)
 ![Appwrite](https://img.shields.io/badge/Appwrite-%23FD366E.svg?style=for-the-badge&logo=appwrite&logoColor=white)

-# A Foto app 👋
+# FotoHolic 👋

-This is an Expo Foto project.
+This is an Expo ReactNative project.

 ## 🌟 Introducion
-A full-stack Expo application with React Native.
+A full-stack Expo application with React Native and Expo.
 Designed with modern tools like Expo SDK 52, Appwrite, and TypeScript for a seamless and scalable experience.

 ## 💻 Tech Stack used
 1. Expo v52.0.23